hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Solyanka: thick and sour soup, with cured meats and pickles, originally Russian
 - Kuksi: koryo-saram noodle soup that can be eaten hot or cold (super refreshing)
 - Qurt: dried goat or sheep cheese balls, hard, salty and long-lasting
-- Sesame honey bars: crunchy, nutty (perfect snack for long train rides)
+- Sesame honey bars: these snacks are crunchy, nutty and perfect for long train rides (not necessarily from Central Asia, but discovered them there)

 ## West China